Adding Negative Prices to Priced Timed Games: Introduction

 \paragraph{Contributions} We consider PTGs with both negative and positive prices.
 We show that deciding the existence of a winning strategy for reachability objective $\ReachOb({\bowtie} K)$ is undecidable for PTGs with two or more clocks.
 In \cite{OW10}, a theory of time-bounded verification has been proposed, arguing that restriction to bounded-time domain reclaims the decidability of several key verification problems.
 As an example, we cite~\cite{BDGORW13} where authors recovered the decidability of the reachability problem for hybrid automata under time-bounded restriction.
 We begin studying PTGs with bounded reachability objective $\BReachOb(K, T)$ hoping that the problem may be decidable due to time-bounded restriction.
 However, we answer this question negatively by showing undecidability of the existence of winning strategy problem for PTGs with six or more clocks.
 We also show the undecidability for the corresponding problem for repeated reachability objective $\RReachOb(\eta)$ for PTGs with three or more clocks.

 On the positive side, we introduce a previously unexplored subclass of one-clock PTGs, called one-clock bi-valued priced timed games (1BPTGs), where the price-rates of locations are taken from a set of two integers from $\{-d,0,d\}$ (with $d$ any positive integer).
 None of the previously cited algorithms can be applied in this case since we do not assume non-Zenoness of prices and consider both positive and negative prices.
-After showing a determinacy result for 1BPTGs, we proceed to give a pseudo-polynomial time algorithm to compute the value and $\varepsilon$-optimal strategy for both players with $\ReachOb({\leq} K)$ objective.
-The complexity drops to polynomial for 1BPTGs if the price-rates are non-negative integers.
-This gives a polynomial time algorithm for the one-clock PTG problem studied in~\cite{BriBru05}.
-Due to lack of space, full proofs of the results are given in \cite{BGKMMT14}.
+After showing a determinacy result for 1BPTGs, we proceed to give a pseudo-polynomial time algorithm to compute the value and $\varepsilon$-optimal strategy for both players with $\ReachOb({\leq} K)$ objective. \todo{G: removed `The complexity drops to polynomial for 1BPTGs if the price-rates are non-negative integers.
+This gives a polynomial time algorithm for the one-clock PTG problem studied in~\cite{BriBru05}.'}

+\paragraph{Remark on a previous version of this paper} Note that the five first arXiv revisions of the present paper (up to \url{https://arxiv.org/abs/1404.5894v5}), as well as the published version of the paper \cite{concur14}, contained a flawed claim that has been kindly pointed out to us by the authors of \cite{FIS20}.
+Namely, we were claiming that our results entail that `the complexity [of computing the value and $\varepsilon$-optimal strategy for both players with $\ReachOb({\leq} K)$ objective] drops to \emph{polynomial} for 1BPTGs if the price-rates are non-negative integers.'
+While our theorems and corollaries remain correct, this conclusion was not, and we are indebted to those authors for kindly letting us know.
+Such claims have been removed from the present version.